 over most of South Africa.
 The tree agamas, like certain other ‘lizards’, become highly territorial resulting in

 The ‘nocturnal’ lizards that one may encounter in and around buildings will inevitably be species of gecko.
 All

-in rows or paired pads called ‘scansors’ which allow them to walk upside down and on seemingly smooth surfaces.
+arranged in rows or paired pads called ‘scansors’ which allow them to walk upside down and on seemingly smooth

+surfaces.
 They will not fall on you unless ‘attacked’.
-The gecko most commonly seen in Mount Moreland is the medium sized
+The gecko most commonly seen in Mount Moreland is the medium

-tropical house gecko - Hemidactylus mabouia - which is a pan-tropical species.
-It is a highly successful species
+sized tropical house gecko - Hemidactylus mabouia - which is a pan-tropical species.
+It is a highly successful

-which competes with our other indigenous species for available food.
-They often make a ‘tik-tik-tiking’ sound and
+species which competes with our other indigenous species for available food.
+They often make a ‘tik-tik-tiking’